inzapp/inzcrypt/README.md

 Files are encrypted by randomly generated keys,<br>
 and user-defined password is used for encrypt randomly generated keys.<br>
-Because it generates keys randomly every time you encrypt it, the results are different even if you encrypt the same content.<br><br>
+Because it generates keys randomly every time you encrypt it,<br>
+the results are different even if you encrypt the same content.<br><br>

-The unique characteristic of Inzcrypt is that various encryption algorithms combine to create their own encryption algorithms.<br>
+A characteristic of Inzcrypt is that it creates its own encryption algorithm by combining various encryption algorithms.<br>
 If a user does not know the sequence of encryption layers, it is impossible to decryption even if a key is leaked.<br>
 No program can decode files encrypted with Inzcrypt.<br><br>